Instrument your application using Dynatrace OpenKit

 You can find your application ID and the endpoint URL in the instrumentation wizard (from your application settings, select Instrumentation wizard).

-After creating a custom application in the Dynatrace web UI and instrumenting your actual application with OpenKit, check the pages below to customize and troubleshoot the instrumentation and configure your custom application.
+After creating a custom application in Dynatrace and instrumenting your actual application with OpenKit, check the pages below to customize and troubleshoot the instrumentation and configure your custom application.

 - Dynatrace OpenKit libraries on GitHub